Transmitting qubits through relativistic fields: Delocalizing quantum information in a cavity field

 Inside a cavity, the protocol only requires a single receiver, because Alice's signal is reflected by the cavity walls such that both parts of the signal naturally recombine periodically.
 Therefore, as far as potential future experimental implementations are concerned, a Dirichlet cavity may not only resemble an experimental setup more closely, but also allow for a less complex implementation.

-Furthermore, realizing the protocol inside a cavity allows us to couple detectors to the field \emph{amplitude}, which reduces the total number of couplings between detectors and field to four (from five in the previous section), and furthermore avoids the causality issue discussed in Section \ref{sec:secondBobcoupling}.
-This is because the commutator of the field amplitude is constant between strictly timelike separated points \cite{jonsson_information_2016} in 1+1 dimensions, such that one can implement two non-commuting couplings between the field and a detector without having to move the detector at all.
-Coupling to the amplitude of the field is problematic in free 1+1 dimensional Minkowski spacetime, where IR divergences occur, as discussed in Appendix \ref{app:amplitudecoupling}.
-However, inside a Dirichlet cavity, because of the discrete mode structure of the field and the absence of a zero-mode, there occur no infrared divergences.
+A second advantage is that realizing the protocol inside a cavity reduces the total number of couplings between detectors and field to four (from five in the previous section) and also avoids the causality issue discussed in Section \ref{sec:secondBobcoupling}.
+This is possible because inside the cavity the detectors can be coupled to the field \emph{amplitude} rather than the field momentum.
+In free 1+1 dimensional Minkowski spacetime, this would have been problematic because of IR divergences, as discussed in Appendix \ref{app:amplitudecoupling}.
+Inside a Dirichlet cavity, on the other hand, the discrete mode structure of the field and the absence of a zero-mode ensure that there occur no infrared divergences.

-Using these features of the cavity setting, we choose Alice's couplings to the field such that they already disentangle her detector from the field.
-In contrast to this, the previous protocol left Alice's detector and the field maximally entangled.
-Disentangling Alice from the field is possible by designing Alice's second coupling analogous to Bob's first coupling to the field.
+This allows us to make use of the particular property of the field amplitude commutator, which is constant between strictly timelike separated points in 1+1 dimensions \cite{jonsson_information_2016}.
+This we use to implement two non-commuting couplings between the field and a detector without having to move the detector at all.